Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Limit Distribution Theory for Smooth Wasserstein Distance

-\begin{remark}[Uniqueness of potentials] If the set $\bar{M}^+(D,d_\sigma)$ of optimal potentials for $P,Q$ is a singleton (i.e., the optimal potential is unique), then the limit distribution in \eqref{eq: two sample limit alt} is a univariate Gaussian.
-However, no such uniqueness result is known for $\wass$ in general, even for smooth measures, since the underlying cost function is not strictly convex. \cite{gangbo1996geometry} outlines the relationship between optimal potentials and transport maps for strictly convex costs, and also derives existence and uniqueness of the Monge map in such cases.
-For other IPMs, such as maximum mean discrepancy (i.e., where the underlying function class is a unit ball inside a reproducing kernel Hilbert space), some uniqueness results are derived in \cite{sriperumbudur2009integral}. \end{remark}
+\begin{remark}[Uniqueness of potentials] If the set $\bar{M}_\sigma$ of optimal potentials for $P,Q$ is a singleton up to additive constants (i.e., the optimal potential is unique), then the limit distribution in \eqref{eq: two sample limit alt} is a univariate Gaussian.
+However, no such uniqueness result is known for $\wass$ in general, even for smooth measures, since the underlying cost function is not strictly convex.
+Recent results on uniqueness of Kantorovich potentials are given in \citet{bernton2021entropic,staudt2022uniqueness}.
+Theorem 2 of \citet{staudt2022uniqueness} shows uniqueness of potentials under certain regularity conditions on the optimal coupling and the cost.
+However $c_1(x,y) := \|x - y\|$ is non differentiable at $x = y$, which violates Condition (3) of their result when, for instance, $P$ has a density that is non-zero everywhere and $\supp(Q)$ is compact with non-empty interior.
+Theorem B.2 of \citet{bernton2021entropic} also requires differentiability of the cost and superlinear growth of $c(x,y)=h(x - y)$, neither of which holds for $c_1$. \end{remark}

+We next consider the bootstrap analog of the centered statistic $\overline{W}_{m,n}$.
+This is motivated by the fact that the distribution of the limit random variable $L^{\mspace{1mu}\sigma}_{P,Q,\lambda}$ under the alternative is non-pivotal in the sense that it depends on the population distributions $P$ and $Q$, which are unknown in practice.
+However, the naive bootstrap is inconsistent in estimating the alternative limit distribution in general.
+To state the result, let $\tilde{P}_n^B, \tilde{Q}_m^B$ be bootstrap samples from $X_1, \dots, X_n$ and $Y_1, \dots, Y_m$, respectively, and define the bootstrap estimate

+\begin{proposition}[Bootstrap inconsistency under the alternative] Under the conditions of Corollary~\ref{cor: 2 sample limit alt}, we have the following unconditional limit of $\bar{W}_{m,n}^B$.